David-Manniche/TheMarket/readme.txt

-    => 044982 - seller> sub seller permissions> apply button is not aligned with drop down => 045008 - marketplace link on seller dashboard is redirecting to different link from the actual link => 044912 - Brand is getting added but getting warning along with it
+    => 044982 - seller> sub seller permissions> apply button is not aligned with drop down => 045008 - marketplace link on seller dashboard is redirecting to different link from the actual link => 044912 - Brand is getting added but getting warning along with it => 045000 - seller> product inventory stock status> variant name needs to be there- as distinction is not there in various items

 Enhancements:
     => Tax module upgrade